kartik-v/yii2-grid/README.md

 ### Table Styling (Enhanced)
 Control various options to style your grid table.
 Added `containerOptions` to customize your grid table container.
 Enhancements for grid and columns to work with yii\widgets\Pjax.

+### Grid Grouping (New)
+With release v3.0.5, the module allows grouping of GridView data by setting various `group` related properties at the `kartik\grid\DataColumn` level.
+The following functionalities are supported:

+- Ability to group and merge similar data for each column.
+- Allow multi level/complex grouping and making a sub group dependent on a parent group.
+- Allow displaying grouped data as a separate grouped row above the child rows.
+- Allow configuring and displaying of group level summary rows.
+- Summaries can be setup as a group footer OR a group header.
+- Summaries intelligently embed between sub-groups and parent groups.
+- Summaries can include auto calculated values (for numbers) at runtime based on previous child column data.
+- Summaries can include advanced calculations using a javascript callback configuration.
+- Ability to merge columns in the summary group header or footer.
+- Complex configurations of groups will allow -  group properties to be set dynamically using Closure.
+- Allow you to style your group cells in various ways including setting odd and even row CSS properties.

 ### Pjax Settings (New)
 Inbuilt support for Pjax.
 Enhancements for grid and columns to work with `yii\widgets\Pjax`.
 Auto-reinitializes embedded javascript plugins when GridView is refreshed via Pjax.
 Added `pjax` property to enable pjax and `pjaxSettings` to customize the pjax behavior.